Types of Relationship in DBMS: Explained with Examples

 Introduction

 A database may be described as a collection of orderly information that is stored electronically and processed within a given computer network.
-It mainly does the job of of archiving, sorting, and providing easy access to data, and because of that the information is retrievable and up-to-date.
+It mainly does the job of archiving, sorting, and providing easy access to data, and because of that the information is retrievable and up-to-date.

 However, a relational database goes even further by organizing data into tables with predefined relationships between them.
 The organization makes it easier to manage and query complex datasets.
 While a database simply stores information, a relational database structures it systematically, using relationships to connect data points.
 This distinction is crucial in scenarios where data interconnections are key to understanding the information fully.